DeviaVir/zenbot/README.md

 - The default strategy is called `trade_ema` and resides at `./extensions/trade_ema`.
 - defaults to using a 1h period, but you can override this with adding e.g. `--period=15m` to the `sim` or `trade` commands.
-- computes the 34-period EMA of the current price and subtracts the previous period's calculation from that to get the `trend_ema_rate`
+- computes the 34-period EMA of the current price, and calculates the percent change from the last period's EMA to get the `trend_ema_rate`
 - considers `trend_ema_rate >= 0` an upwards trend and `trend_ema_rate < 0` a downwards trend
 - Buys at the beginning of upwards trend, sells at the beginning of downwards trend
 - Can be prone to "whipsaws" when the EMA rate oscillates around 0.